OwenDa/portfolio-4/README.md

 The text content of new posts containing inappropriate file types (e.g. PDF) is published; the invalid file is not published; however, there is no specific feedback to the user concerning this issue.
 Video files may cause Error 500.
 The field is clearly marked for images; however, appropriate feedback would be useful.

 2. Exceedingly long file names can cause an error.

+3. Though not strictly a 'bug', URLs in user-uploaded links (social links section) must be formatted in an overly precise manner (ie. must include 'https://; or 'http://') to be recognised as a url field.
+This allows for convenient validation, but it is not necessarily convenient for the user or particularly user-friendly.
+Future revisions should address this issue.

 ## Acknowledgements
 1. Screenshot images were compressed with [TinyPNG.com](https://tinypng.com/) and [CompressJPEG.com](https://compressjpeg.com/).